sp4rkie/docsis-cable-load-monitor/README.md

 ![alt text](CableLoadMonitor.png "Title")

 The metered values start moderately at about 20Mbit/s.
-At 14:50 a download with 120Mbit/s for about 2 minutes is identified.
+At 14:50 a download with 120Mbit/s initiates spanning a period of about 2 minutes.
 The values peak in 140Mbit/s reflecting the sum of 20Mbit/s + 120Mbit/s.

 - command line options